MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 -   Extended Data Type: **AmountMST**

-21.Select **Save All**, and then go to the **DataEntityComputedColumn** project
-    in **Solution Explorer**.
+22. Select **Save All**, and then go to the **DataEntityComputedColumn** project in **Solution Explorer**.

-22.Right-click the project to open the context menu, and then select
+23. Right-click the project to open the context menu, and then select **Properties**.
-    **Properties**.

-23.Configure the following field:
+24. Configure the following field:

 -   Synchronize Database: **True**

-24.Select **OK**, and then right-click the project to open the context menu and
+25. Select **OK**, and then right-click the project to open the context menu and select **Build**.
+If the build fails on a "The 'BuildTask' task returned false but did not log an error." then retry the build.
-    select **Build**.

 ## Exercise 2: Test a data entity in SQL Server Management Studio and as OData